THE AMAZING BUSHWICK COLLECTIVE STREET ART TOUR, BROOKLYN

 The objective of the tour is to give a background and history behind the artists, many are famous and obtain appreciation and a critical eye for these evolving forms of expression.

-The Bushwick Collective
+The Buchwick Collective

 The globally renowned, Bushwick Collective street art was founded and started by a Bushwick local named Joseph Ficalora who was Brooklyn born and bred and now runs his family’s steel business.
 Joseph started the transformative Graffiti and Street Art Project to heal after the tragic murder of his father in 1991 and also the death of his mother from a brain tumour in 2011.